svkucheryavski/mdatools/README.md

-Multivariate Data Analysis Tools (mdatools)
+Multivariate Data Analysis Tools
 ===========================================

 mdatools is an R package for preprocessing, exploring and analysis of multivariate data.
 The package provides methods mostly common for [Chemometrics](http://en.wikipedia.org/wiki/Chemometrics).
 It was created for an introductory PhD course on Chemometrics given at Section of Chemical Engineering, Aalborg University.

 The general idea of the package is to collect most of the common chemometric methods and give a similar "user interface" to use them.
-So if user knows how to make a model and visualise results for one method, he or she can easily do this for the others.
+So if a user knows how to make a model and visualise results for one method, he or she can easily do this for the others.

+For more details read a [short wiki tutorial](https://github.com/svkucheryavski/mdatools/wiki).

 How to install
 --------------